Anno 1600-tal · Ystad, Sweden

 House & Sweden tips

-• Card & phone pay everywhere.
+• Cards and phone payments work almost everywhere.
 Sweden is nearly cashless; you'll rarely need kronor.

 • Pant.
 Cans & plastic bottles carry a deposit — return them at any supermarket machine.